shushen/dpdk-ovs/docs/06_Known_Issues.md

 * To view a list of known bugs, or log a new one, please visit the [Issues][ovdk-issues] section of the Intel® DPDK vSwitch GitHub page.

-* This release supports Intel® DPDK v1.7.0 only.
-Intel® DPDK v1.6.0 is no longer supported.
+* This release supports Intel® DPDK v1.7.1 only.
+Intel® DPDK v1.7.0 exhibits issues with IVSHMEM and is therefore unsupported.

 * Intel® Virtualization Technology for Directed I/O (Intel® VT-d) should be disabled in the BIOS settings, unless PCI passthrough is required, in which case the following options should be added to the kernel boot parameters: